What are the 5 Crowns in Heaven?

 The first-century Christians would suffer terribly for the cause of Christ, even to the point of death.
 They were comforted knowing that there was a greater promise beyond this world and that was eternal life.

-What the 5 Crowns in Heaven mean today
+What do the 5 Crowns in Heaven mean today?

 It is often taught that the 5 crowns in heaven are some future reality as if we are waiting for them.
 This could not be further from the truth.